tigerros/reddit-media-page-cleanup/README.md

 # Comparison

-*This was tested in a private window with no cache.*
+*This was tested in a private window with no cache.
+The page in question is https://i.redd.it/dn4ox5cny11c1.jpg.*

 Without extension: